“The human race does not have a very good record of intelligent behavior.” – Stephen Hawking

 The only thing that really makes average people conserve oil is a price increase, which they quickly forget if it falls again.
 Over-hyped reserves of oil-bearing shale and OPEC’s deliberate overproduction (to starve U.S. frackers) temporarily wiped the 2008 oil price spike from Americans’ memory, and they’ll be caught off guard when it returns.
 At the time of this posting, oil prices had crept back into the upper $60’s after being flat for many months.
 SUV and V8 sales had risen as prices dropped and placated the herd, but the world was burning upwards of 90 million barrels a day all the while.
 That’s oil we won’t get back (abiotic oil is a conspiracy theory).
 We’ll see how long this recent price increase holds, but anyone who claims oil is infinite doesn’t understand geological processes.
 Creationist fables are behind a lot of that thinking.

 When the “official” Peak Oil finally hits, millions of people will be indignant at first.
 Being willfully ignorant of oil’s physical limits, they’ll try to blame scarcity on “lack of drilling,” even if rapacious EPA-haters are still in the White House.
 They refuse to see that the fracking of shale for oil and natural gas is not an actual increase in physical reserves.
 There’s less of it in the ground every second and it will cost more to extract as sources get tighter.
+The world can burn a billion barrels of oil in ten days, so don’t be impressed when some huckster hypes recent discoveries in the billions.
 Peak Oil deniers are invariably educated in finance, not geology.
 Pseudo-petroleum sources like kerogen are an ERoI fallacy, hyped into “trillions of barrels” by wild speculators.
 Also, renewable energy infrastructure like bloated wind turbines can’t exist without fossil fuels and “100% renewable energy” claims are deviously optimistic.
 Increased “production” of ancient, condensed resources just means people are getting desperate and using newer extraction methods.
 Horizontal drilling isn’t a major leap, just a refinement of old techniques, but it suits the “technology will save us” narrative.
 After a point, there’ll be no new tricks and nobody else to blame for the squandering of finite energy.

 This page will be updated and reworded at random with new information.
 If you cite it, please post the link instead of a pasted snapshot.